mguiagous/oci-blog-fast-tracking-apcertif/README.md

 This file defines the output values of the Terraform configuration, which are useful for providing information about the created resources.

 ## ping_script.sh
-This is an utility shell script to run ping commands inside a loop based on the value of the number_of_ping provided.
+This is a utility shell script to run ping commands inside a loop based on the value of the number_of_ping provided.

 ## resources_clean_up.sh
-This second utility script allow to destroy all resources created during previous lab runs.
+This second utility script allows to destruction of all resources created during previous lab runs.
 This allows to free the OCI compute resources.

 # Deployment tips